rickhowe/sample/README.md

 As a default, this plugin highlights the diff excluded lines in `hl-Conceal`.
 To hide the concealed lines, use the `conceallevel` and `concealcursor` options.
-Additionally, like below, you can set `t:DiffFilterConceal` or `g:DiffFilterConceal` variable and show those filler lines with an eob(`~`) character to align corresponding diff compared lines between windows.
+Additionally, like below, you can set the `t:DiffFilterConceal` or `g:DiffFilterConceal` variable and show those filler lines with an eob(`~`) character to align corresponding diff compared lines between windows.
 Disable if not necessary,